 Sunday, August 21, 2016 is a day we will never forget, this was the day of Lindsay’s accident.
 She was struck by an oncoming SUV while leaving our neighborhood.
 She was on her way to meet a friend for dinner on her last night before starting her senior year.
 A year she had dreamed about, a year she had waited so long for, a year she will never get to finish.
 As our family gathered at the hospital, we held on with faith that Lindsay was going to be okay.
 So many scenarios run through you mind...bumps, bruises, stitches, maybe a broken bone...never, in our deepest fears, did we expect to hear “blunt force trauma to the skull to the point of shifting the brain."
 Every ounce of every part of your being leaves your body, you are numb and trying to make sense of what you just heard.
 This began the longest week of our family’s life.
 A week that would see so many tears, prayers, sleepless nights and the most devastating decisions we, as a family, would ever have to make.
 The outpouring of love from so many people was overwhelming, from near and far the love continued to pour in.
 Along with Lindsay, the true heroes of the week were the entire staff of the STICU at NHRMC.

 On Saturday, August the 27th, we, as a family, knew Lindsay was telling us it was time.
 Her body was beginning to let go, it was almost like she was making the decision for us because she knew we couldn’t.
 This is when Carolina Donor Services came into our lives.
 For you see, at the age of 16, Lindsay made the conscious decision to be an organ donor.
 She made a choice to donate her gifts of life to carry on life for someone else.
 The compassion and care that Carolina Donor Services showed us can never be put into words.
 Every step of the process was explained in detail.
 Our Family Services Coordinator was by our side every step of the way, whether it was to answer a heartbreaking question or just be there to hold our hand.
 Every person we came into contact with at Carolina Donor Services showed our entire family nothing but love, kindness and respect.
 The phrase “gifts of life” is so true, and that is what was said each time donation was mentioned.
 Lindsay had a dream to save lives, how ironic she would fulfill this dream by donating her gifts.
+After Lindsay's passing, we started the Cheer, Art & Scholarship Fund at Wilmington Christian Academy in her name and we are honored to fund it each year, along with supporting the mentioned organizations in their mission.

 This is why we are so passionate about